dbrattli/Expression/README.md

 Remember that everything is a function, so you can easily implement the function yourself and use it with FSlash.
-If you think the function is also usable for others, you can open a PR to include it with FSlash.
+If you think the function is also usable for others, then please open a PR to include it with FSlash.

 ## Resources